About

 By using this name,

-all I am striving to do is create an interest among young
+all I tried to do is create an interest in apologetics among young

 in the Boston, Massachusetts area, there is a lack

-Pope, Benedict XVI and John Paul II like the idea.
+Pope Benedict XVI and Pope John Paul II like that idea.

 (See below)